 The History of Gravetye Manor

-Richard Infield built Gravetye Manor in 1598 for his bride, Katharine Compton.
-The Infield family were natives of this part of Sussex.
+Gravetye Manor was built for love in 1598 when, Richard Infield, the son of a local Sussex family decided he wanted a delightful property for him and his bride, Katharine Compton.
 The initials 'R' and 'K' may be seen in the stone over the main entrance door from the formal garden, and the portraits of Richard and Katharine are carved in oak over the fireplace in one of the bedrooms.

 Gravetye's most notable owner, William Robinson one of the greatest gardeners of all time, bought the Manor and the one thousand acres in which it stands in 1884, and it was his home until he died well into his nineties in 1935.
 It was at Gravetye that he realised many of his ideas for the creation of the English natural garden, the style of which is now admired and copied all over the world, but of which Robinson in the nineteenth century was a pioneer.